 The Company maintains an equity incentive plan (the "2020 Plan").
 The 2020 Plan was established in 2020 as an incentive plan for officers, employees, non-employee directors, prospective employees and other key persons.
 The 2020 Plan replaced the 2010 Amended and Restated Stock Option and Incentive Plan, as amended (the "2010 Plan"), which expired on November 17, 2020.
 The 2020 Plan is administered by the Board of Directors or the compensation committee, which is comprised of not less than two non-employee directors who are independent.
 A total of 10,000,000 shares of stock were reserved and available for issuance under the 2020 Plan.
-The exercise price per share for the stock covered by a stock option granted shall be determined by the administrator, but no stock option shall be exercisable more than ten years after the date the stock option is granted.
-As of December 31, 2020, there were approximately 10,000,000 shares remaining for issuance under the 2020 Plan.
+The exercise price per share for the stock covered by a stock option granted shall be determined by the administrator at the time of grant but shall not be less than 100 percent of the fair market value on the date of grant.
+The term of each stock option shall be fixed by the administrator, but no stock option shall be exercisable more than ten years after the date the stock option is granted.
+As of December 31, 2021, there were approximately 10,000,000 shares remaining for issuance under the 2020 Plan.